tchan51/tchan51.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a second-year Chemistry Major who is currently studying at Cal Poly in San Luis Obispo.
 Some information about you!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I am a second-year Chemistry Major who is currently studying at Cal Poly in San Luis Obispo.

 ### Contact me